 - 1. Discussion of proprietary and/or confidential information (e.g., current and prospective program implementers, contractors, and product representatives); - 2.
 Current and past program performance (e.g., current program implementers and contractors); - 3.
-Future bids (e.g., current and prospective program implementers, potential bidders, and contractors); - 4.
-Evaluation performance and proposed changes (e.g., current and prospective independent evaluation contractors); - 5.
+Future bids (any company or organization that participates in review of a future bid package, evaluation criteria/score card and/or bid responses will not be eligible to submit a bid response); - 4.
+Evaluation contractor performance (e.g., current and prospective independent evaluation contractors); - 5.
 Final consensus to resolve policy issues, including but not limited to final negotiations in the Illinois Energy Efficiency Policy Manual update process; and - 6.
-Final negotiations on portfolio planning for utility Energy Efficiency Plans.
+All negotiations on portfolio planning for utility Energy Efficiency Plans.